-The design of the airspace is for all airspace users. appropriate to the need described and to provide a sate environmen
+The design of the airspace is appropriate to the need described and to provide a safe environment for all airspace users.

 Your Response Agree Disagree

-Additional Comments (As Required) :
+Additional Comments (As Required):

-What issues or constraints du impact on the design of the Applicat e to local general aviation operation ns might you believe would have a
+What issues or constraints due to local general aviation operations might you believe would have an impact on the design of the Application.

 Your Response Agree Disagree

-Additional Comments (As Required) :
+Additional Comments (As Required):